ersanceylan/feignInterceptorExample/README.md

 # feignInterceptorExample

-An example application to show how to set authorization token to feign requests.
-With default implementation, we're not able to do this using `feign.RequestInterceptor` because `SecurityContext` and `HystrixRequestContext` are on different threads.
+An example application to show how to set authorization header to feign requests.

+If you keep your authorization token in your `SecurityContext` then you're not able to read `SecurityContext` using `feign.RequestInterceptor` because
+`SecurityContext` and `HystrixRequestContext` are on different threads.
 For more information, you should read this [blog post](https://jfconavarrete.wordpress.com/2014/09/15/make-spring-security-context-available-inside-a-hystrix-command/).